Last Updated:

 Philanthropic loans allow charities and community groups to act quickly to put in an offer, giving them time to apply for grants, approach major donors and run traditional appeals and seek other income generating opportunities afterwards.

-On top of traditional fundraising, there are already a range of ways that conservation groups can earn money from land being restored to nature, and hopefully these will increase with the introduction of Environmental Land Management schemes and other green financing mechanisms, such as the proposed biodiversity net gain credit system in England.
+On top of traditional fundraising, there are already a range of ways that conservation groups can earn money from land being restored to nature, and hopefully these will increase with the introduction of Environmental Land Management schemes and other green financing mechanisms, such as the biodiversity net gain credit system in England.

 For myself and some other philanthropic lenders, it’s really important that we can keep re-circulating our money to facilitate and unlock further projects.
 We place our trust in borrower organisations to focus on repaying the loans asap so that other projects can be unlocked by our philanthropic loans.